reverentgeek/okta.github.io/_source/_posts/2019-07-26-jenkins-continuous-integration-csharp-aspnetcore.md

 ---
 **"It works on my machine."**

-If you're a developer, or you work with developers, you’ve heard this phrase one too many times.
+If you're a developer, or you work with developers, you've heard this phrase one too many times.
 If you've been in the industry for a while, you may even have the coffee mug, tee shirt, or mouse pad.
 It's fair to say that if Bart Simpson decides to embark on a career in software, "It works on my machine" will be the new "Eat my shorts".

 Jokes aside, it represents a real problem.
 Developers work on code on their laptops, and when the time comes to unveil the finished product, things rarely go smoothly.
 Integration is hard and always takes longer than expected.